 Women with Fabry disease

 Fabry disease is an X-linked disorder — meaning that the gene that is mutated is carried on the X chromosome — and is much more common among men than women.
-Because men have only one X chromosome, if that chromosome contains a mutation in the GLA gene, they will develop type 1 or type 2 Fabry disease, depending on the type of mutation.
+Because men have only one X chromosome, if that chromosome contains a mutation in the GLA gene, they will develop classic or late-onset Fabry disease, depending on the type of mutation.

 For women, the situation is more complicated.
-Even if a woman inherits a copy of a mutated GLA gene, she may never develop Fabry disease because she has a second healthy copy of the gene on her other X chromosome which can compensate for the mutation.
-However, during development, a biological phenomenon called X-chromosome inactivation can occur: If the chromosome that carries the healthy copy of the GLA gene is inactivated in most cells of a woman’s body, she may develop type 1 or type 2 Fabry disease.
+Even if a woman inherits a copy of a mutated GLA gene, she may never develop Fabry disease because she has a second healthy copy of the gene on her other X chromosome, which can compensate for the mutation.
+However, during development, a biological phenomenon called X-chromosome inactivation can occur: If the chromosome that carries the healthy copy of the GLA gene is inactivated in most cells of a woman’s body, she may develop classic or late-onset Fabry disease.